Big or Small, a Change in Your MS Symptoms is Something to Talk About

 Common physical symptoms of MS include weakness of the limbs, spasticity (stiffness in the limbs), incoordination, impaired balance and sensory issues (such as numbness of the hands and feet and neuropathic pain).

 Between 40 and 70 per cent of people with MS experience cognitive symptoms, what’s called cog-fog.
 “As patients report it, their thoughts take longer to develop, and the processing speed of information is slowed down.
-It feels like their brain is in a fog,” said Dr. Saveriano.
+It feels like their brain is in a fog,” says Dr. Saveriano.
 Cognitive changes may include memory problems, difficulty concentrating and trouble finding the right words.

 Spot the signs of possible progression